openstack-archive/tripleo-docs/deploy-guide/source/features/custom_networks.rst

        :allocation_pools: IP range list, e.g. ``[{'start':'10.0.0.4', 'end':'10.0.0.250'}]``

        :gateway_ip: Gateway for the network

+       :vlan: Vlan ID for this network. (supported in Queens and later)

    See `Network data YAML options`_ for a list of all documented options for the ``network_data`` YAML network definition.